awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-automatic-updates.md

-# Automate SSM Agent Updates on Your Instances<a name="ssm-agent-automatic-updates"></a>
+# Automate Updates to SSM Agent<a name="ssm-agent-automatic-updates"></a>

-SSM Agent is updated whenever changes are made to Systems Manager and when new capabilities are added\.
-To ensure that your instances are always running the newest version of SSM Agent, we recommend that you update the agent automatically whenever a new version is available using either of the following methods\.
+An new version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
+If an older version of the agent is still running on an instance, some SSM Agent processes can fail\.
+For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances using either of the following methods\.
 + Use a State Manager association\.
 For information, see the State Manager topic [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.
 + Use a Maintenance Window\.
 For information, see the Maintenance Window topics [Automatically Update SSM Agent \(AWS CLI\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/mw-walkthrough-cli.html) and [Automatically Update SSM Agent \(Console\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/mw-walkthrough-console.html)\.